Origins of the UV/X-ray Relation in Arakelian 120

 \subsection{ARK 120 spectral energy distribution}

 The XMM-NuSTAR observations from P18, which includes XMM-OM UV data, gives the full spectral energy distribution (SED) at two epochs.
 We fit the spectra from these two epochs jointly in {\tt{xspec}}.
 To do this, we follow MD20 by applying the {\tt{agnsed}} model of \cite{KD18}, which consists of an outer standard disc (red lines), a warm Comptonised disc (green lines) and (blue) hard Compton components.
 In addition to this, we include neutral reflection using {\tt{pexmon}}, relativistically smoothed with {\tt{rdblur}} representing mildly blurred disc reflection (N16, P18, P19).
-We also include a free narrow Gaussian component to model the ionised emission line seen at $6.95$~keV, and one to match the slightly broadened $6.4$~keV line which is likely from the BLR (P18).
+The more detailed spectral study in P18 uses the more sophisticated {\tt{relxill}} reflection models, but their best fit is only mildly ionised so the simpler neutral reflection model is appropriate for our purpose which is simply to extract the underlying continuum.
+We also include a free narrow Gaussian component to model the ionised emission line seen at $6.95$~keV, and one to match the slightly broadened $6.4$~keV line which is likely from the BLR/inner wind (P18).
 The total model is absorbed by the interstellar medium using {\tt{tbfeo}} (\citealt{WAM00}) for gas and {\tt{redden}} (\citealt{CCM89}) for dust so the total model is {\tt{constant * tbfeo * redden * (rdblur * pexmon + agnsed + zgauss + zgauss)}}.
 The assumed geometry for the {\tt agnsed} model is shown in Fig.~\ref{fig:geom}a.
 It is noteworthy that this model assumes a real truncation of the optically thick disc at $R_{hot}$, so predicts an iron line from disc reflection which is not highly relativistically smeared.
 This is consistent with more detailed reflection spectral fits to the data, as discussed in P18.

 The {\tt agnsed} model also includes the reprocessed hard X-ray emission. \cite{GD17} show explicitly that an extended hard X-ray source with emissivity like that expected from a thin disc gives an illumination pattern that is extremely similar to that from a much simpler point source at height $H_x=10~R_g$ above the spin axis (Fig.~\ref{fig:geom}b).